jpollmann102/jpollmann102.github.io/resume.md

 Highly skilled in Java, proficient in C, HTML, CSS, Python, knowledge in PHP, Haskell, R, JavaScript

-Knowledge in using ReactJS, Electron, Postman, MongoDB
+Knowledge in using ReactJS, Electron, Postman, MongoDB, AWS Cognito, AWS DynamoDB

 Knowledge in Git, Latex, knowledge in using Octave, XCode, Android Studio, Wordpress